Earning free flights and complimentary hotel rooms doesn’t require riches or celebrity.

 As counter-intuitive as it sounds, flying a lot is a terrible way to earn frequent flyer miles.
 Once upon a time you earned real “miles” (or kilometers) for your flight based on how far you went.
 While some foreign airlines still follow that logical measure, only Alaska Airlines still does in the USA or Canada.
 The rest operate on a point system based on revenue.
 In other words, if you pay the big bucks to fly at the last minute in business class, you will earn a lot no matter how far you fly.
 If you go from NYC to Singapore after snagging a great flight deal, however, you will be disappointed.
 I recently earned less than 1,000 “miles” after flying all the way from Los Cabos to Florida.
 One flight from Europe to the USA on one of the big 3 legacy airlines earned me just 1, 280.
 It’s not any better with their partners.

-If you sign up for the United Airlines Chase card though, you get a fat 40,000 miles after you spend 2,000 in the first three months.
+If you sign up for the United Airlines Chase card though, you get a fat 40,000 miles (or more sometimes) after you spend 2,000 in the first three months.
 So you’ve got enough for a free flight to Mexico or Canada just for getting the card and using it.
-They you typically earn at least one mile per dollar after that, often more if you take advantage of bonus offers.Charge your basic monthly bills and gas, then pay off the bill each month.
+You typically earn at least one mile per dollar after that, often more if you take advantage of bonus offers.Charge your basic monthly bills and gas, then pay off the bill each month.
 With $500 a month, you’ve got 6,000 miles just from paying bills.

 You can get the same deal with Southwest: 40,000 points upon sign-up and spending $2K on the card.
 See the details here.
 Southwest points are easy to cash in and use on any flight, so you’ve got a big advantage with them for flights within the USA and to Mexico.